DFHack/dfhack/docs/dev/building/Compile.rst

 DFHack builds are available for all supported platforms; see `installing` for installation instructions.
-If you are a DFHack end-user, modder, or plan on writing scripts (not plugins), it is generally recommended (and easier) to use these builds instead of compiling DFHack from source.
+If you are a DFHack end-user, modder, or plan on writing scripts (not plugins), it is generally recommended (and easier) to use these `builds<build-releases>` instead of compiling DFHack from source.

 However, if you are looking to develop plugins, work on the DFHack core, make complex changes to DF-structures, or anything else that requires compiling